joaolessab/next.js/README.md

 - Next.js has a strong community already.
 - Today, 15th May of 2022, it has these numbers on their official Github repo:
 <img src="https://raw.githubusercontent.com/joaolessab/next.js/main/repo-media/next.js-repo-numbers.png">

+#### 8. Data Security:
+- Websites created with NextJS are static, which means there is no direct connection to the database, dependencies, user data or any other sensitive information.
+This ensures data security;

+#### 9. Lazy Loading:
+- Or code-splitting, is one of the features that allow you to cope with, and regulate, delayed loading so you only load the relevant code on your page;

+#### 10 Routing:
+- Next.js already comes with a routing schema.
+You don’t need to add external libraries for it.
+Also, you can create dynamic file routing.
+Scroll down on this document to check for more details;

+## Cons of using Next.js

+#### 1 Routing:
+- Starting with the last benefit written above, routing also has a con.
+- Next.js is constrained to using only a file router, you cannot change the way it works with routes.
+Going ahead, you’ll require a Node.js server to use dynamic routes;

+#### 2 State Manager:
+- Next.js works as a React app.
+It has all the functionalities.
+- To manage state, you can use React Hooks and Context API or you will still need to use third-party libraries, such as: Redux, Recoil, etc. Click here to read more about that;

+#### 3. Build-time:
+- As Next.js support static building of the whole website, for apps having more pages, the build time can take a very long time to finish;

+#### 4. Cost of flexibility:
+- Next JS does not provide many built-in front pages, so you have to create the whole front-end layer from the ground up;

+## Features and Benefits of Next.js
+- <b>Why should we use it</b>, at all?

+#### Server-side Rendering
+- Basically, React loads the app on the client-side, so when fetching a data, if a component or a content depends of the data to change the state, the page can break or you the user may see a loading state on the dom that depends of the data;
+- If search optimization (from search engine crawlers) matters to you, this is an issue;
+- This feature pre-renders the react pages and components for you;
+- React has server-side loading features, but it’s hard and tricky to implement and you will need extra set up;
+- Next.js automatically pre-renders the page: that’s great for SEO and initial loads;
+- Client-side and Server-side are going to be blended in Next.JS: Fetch data on the server and render finished pages;